^

 Reviews

-Numerous positive reviews of herbs from diabetes confirm the effectiveness of this method of treatment.
+Numerous positive reviews of herbs for diabetes confirm the effectiveness of this method of treatment.
 The effectiveness of herbal therapy is determined by the composition of the plant material and the mechanism of its action for each patient individually.

 • Burdock (leaves and roots).